PaulDotSH/go-evil/README.md

 - Add backend
 - Add package to change user's wallpaper
 - Add persistence for windows (bsod on process exit)
+- Add a stealer (stuff like steam, cookies etc), cryptostealer and maybe a RAT (hard to do...)
+- Builder from the backend (panel)

 # SCANS
 The malware should start to get detected as soon as it gets more popular...